Ovski4/ansible-playbook-mysql-dump/README.md

 Mysql dump
 ==========

-This playbook will dump a mysql database in a folder and delete dumps older than 7 days if prune is set to yes
+This playbook will dump a mysql database in a folder and delete dumps older than 7 days if prune is set to yes.

 Usage example
 -------------